TenSketch/VANAVIHARI-2025/BOOKING_STATUS_AND_ERROR_HANDLING.md

 ## Room Availability Logic

 **Rooms are BLOCKED (not shown) when reservation status is:**
-- `pending` - Reservation in progress, payment pending
+- `pending` - Reservation in progress, payment pending (15-minute window)
+- `pre-reserved` - Legacy status for pending bookings
 - `reserved` - Legacy status for confirmed bookings
 - `confirmed` - Payment completed, booking confirmed

 **Rooms are AVAILABLE (shown) when reservation status is:**
 - `not-reserved` - Reservation expired or never completed
 - `cancelled` - Booking was cancelled by user/admin
+- `completed` - Past booking that has been completed
 - No reservation exists for those dates

+## Reservation Status Enum Values

+The Reservation model now supports these status values:
+- `pending` - New default status for bookings awaiting payment
+- `pre-reserved` - Legacy status (kept for backward compatibility)
+- `reserved` - Legacy confirmed booking status
+- `confirmed` - Payment completed successfully
+- `cancelled` - Booking cancelled by user or admin
+- `completed` - Booking has been completed (past check-out date)
+- `not-reserved` - Booking expired without payment

 ## Benefits